 Our project aims to find mechanisms that will improve communication around the condition, support those living with the condition and raise awareness.

-Endometriosis is a gynaecological condition where cells similar to those that line the womb grow elsewhere in the body.
+Endometriosis is a reproductive condition where cells similar to those that line the womb grow elsewhere in the body.
 Instead of leaving the body during menstruation, the cells build up and break down in the same way, resulting in blood being trapped inside.
 Endometriosis may lead to a multitude of symptoms and consequences, both physical and emotional, the most common of which is incapacitating pain.

 Please visit Endometriosis UK for more information on endometriosis, available resources and support.